Zohra Drif

-Zohra Drif Bitat (زهرة ظريف بيطاط, born 28 December 1934) is a retired Algerian lawyer, moudjahid (a militant of the Algerian War of Independence), and the vice-president of the Council of the Nation, the upper house of the Algerian Parliament.
+Zohra Drif Bitat (زهرة ظريف بيطاط; born 28 December 1934) is a retired Algerian lawyer, moudjahid (a militant of the Algerian War of Independence), and the vice-president of the Council of the Nation, the upper house of the Algerian Parliament.
 Drif was born in Tissemselt, Algeria, part of the province of Tiaret, where her grandfather was an imam and her father served as a lawyer and judge in Tiaret.
 She is best known for her activities on behalf of the National Liberation Front (FLN) during the Algerian War of Independence.

 Drif was married to Rabah Bitat, one of the heads of the FLN and president of the National Assembly.
 In Algeria, she is considered a heroine in the Algerian War of Independence against French colonisation.
 She was a part of the FLN's bomb network and during the Algerian War of Independence, she worked with Ali La Pointe, Hassiba Ben Bouali, and Yacef Saâdi, head of the Autonomous Zone of Algiers.
-Her time in the war is most known in connection with the Milk Bar Café bombing in 1956.
+During the war she is most known for conducting the bombing of the Milk Bar Café in 1956, which killed three women and permanently injured others, including children.